 A big part of the reason for this is culture.
-Startups and tech companies probably have the best culture for maximizing these spots.
+Startups and tech companies are culturally suited for maximizing these spots.
 Their success depends on it.

 When you detect an opportunity for your company, but don’t seriously consider it because you know acting quickly and definitely wouldn’t be possible, think about how a startup might react.
 What might you do if anything were possible?
 And what’s the worse thing that could happen if you did it?
 Or better yet to consider, what’s the worst thing that could happen if you did nothing?